 When you’ve been accepted to join the pilot, your drivers and vehicles will be less likely to be stopped at the roadside by DVSA.

 - had a heavy goods vehicle (HGV) or public service vehicle (PSV) operator licence for at least 2 years

 - digital management systems for vehicle maintenance and drivers’ hours, which can track the KPIs and automatically report if they’re missed

 - a track record of good compliance with driver and vehicle standards

 You can apply if your organisation has multiple operator licences, but you must report the data for every licence you have.
 This includes if you have both HGV and PSV operator licences.

 You’ll get more help from DVSA to get you through the process if you join the pilot.

-- your details will be published when the pilot has ended, giving you recognition for meeting the standards
+- your details will be published on the list of vehicle operators taking part in the pilot, giving you recognition for meeting the standards

 After the pilot

 If you get a place on the DVSA earned recognition scheme, you’ll: